0XOPx/OXOP-UMP-Pack/README.md

 https://github.com/0XOPx/OXOP-UMP-Pack/wiki/Installation

 # INFO FROM 1.0.3 PRE-BETA 1 TO NEWER!
-## THIS NOW DOES NOT HAVE JAPEANEASE!
+## THIS NOW DOES NOT HAVE JAPANESE!